luke-mml/quillwrap-demo/README.md

 Tashwax
 ========
-Helper module for using Mustache templates
+Helper module for using Mustache templates.
+Designed to work with require.js.

 Example use:

 `tash.loadAndRender('./templates/template.html', data, $('#test'));`

-This will load a template from /templates/template.html, and render this to html using the data object, inserting the result in the element #test;
+This will load a template from /templates/template.html, and render this to html using the data object, inserting the result in the element #test.
+When a template is loaded, it will be stashed in memory (to avoid having to make another request)

 Example use: